The 9 Best Things To See In Phnom Phen: The Ultimate Travel Guide

 Cost: $5–10 (1-hour cruise)

-Departure: Titanic Restaurant dock, 5 PM daily
+Departure: Titanic Restaurant dock, around 5 PM daily

-Includes: Free welcome drink on many boats
+Includes: Free welcome drink on many boats and great photo opportunities.

 Disclaimer: Information accurate as of November 2025.
 Prices in USD.
 Always check current opening hours and dress codes.
 Respect local customs—cover shoulders/knees at palaces and temples.
 Support local businesses and avoid giving money to children.
 Safe travels in Phnom Penh!